-A HDD Management Plan, as part of the Environmental Management Plan, may be developed to define the management system, processes, personnel and equipment required to safely and reliably deliver an HDD.
+Dependent on the number and distance of areas of the pipeline that will be constructed by HDD, a HDD Management Plan, as part of the Environmental Management Plan, may be developed to define the management system, processes, personnel and equipment required to safely and reliably deliver an HDD.
 The need for this plan will depend on the final pipeline design and route.